Rosie Stancer: Mars North Pole Solo 2007

 In 2007, Stancer attempted to become the first woman to trek solo to the Geographic North Pole.
 She battled record weather conditions and had to self-amputate two of her frostbitten toes.
 At the final resupply with 89 nautical miles left, she made the difficult decision to stop the expedition because her pilots would not be able to pick her up at the North Pole.
 Having traveled 426 nautical miles in 84 days, Stancer was still able to set the world record for furthest solo female expedition to the north.
 This attempt might be a “World Last”.

 The Long Haul Expedition 2019

 In 2019, Stancer joined Mike Laird on concurrent solo expeditions across Siberia’s Lake Baikal, the world’s largest, deepest, oldest freshwater lake.
 Pulling sledges and without resupply, they traveled solo across the ice using spikes and skis.
 They traveled in opposite directions, with Stancer starting from the south and Laird from the north.
 Their routes reached the most westerly, southerly, easterly, and northerly points of the lake, which had never been done before in one expedition.
 Completing over 700 km in 21 days, Stancer set the record.
+This expedition was carried out in support of the charity Veterans Aid.

+Monarch's Way (2020)

+Stancer walked the Monarch's Way in England in 2020.

+Desert Trilogy (2020s)

+In 2021 Stancer began a 'desert trilogy', travelling across the Aralkum in 2021 and the Sinai Peninsula in 2023; she travelled with Pom Oliver, Arabella Dorman and Lee Watts.